 NORMAL occurrences on insertion: Occasionally a lens may become dislodged within your eye.
 This may be uncomfortable but will not do any harm.

 ABNORMAL occurrences on insertion: If on insertion you experience stinging, burning or pain, remove the lens, rinse and re-insert.
 If pain persists once the lenses have been removed, or if the lens feels as though it is stuck to the eye, contact your optometrist immediately.

 CAPTION: Different styles of suction tool.
-The green and blue style are most commonly used by our patients.

 Always clean your lenses after wear.
 An effective cleaning process is vital to ensure comfortable, hygienic and infection-free contact lens wear.
 With correct cleaning, contact lenses will feel better on your eyes, allow better eye health and vision, and dramatically reduce bacteria and other contaminants.
 There are multiple types of rigid lens cleaning solutions: Peroxide based systems like AO Sept and multipurpose rigid lens solutions like Menicare and Boston Simplus.
 There are several steps involved in cleaning and storing Ortho-K lenses that vary depending on the system.